jarokaz/vertex-sandbox/persistance-resource/README.md

 ## Experimenting locally

 You can prepare and test a docker image that will be used with Vertex AI Training persistence resource on a user instance of Vertex Workbench.
-Make sure that your instance has the same GPU type as the persistance cluster.
+Make sure that your instance has the same GPU type as the persistent cluster.
 If you want to test FSDP locally allocate two GPUs to your instance.

 ### Build MosaicML docker image